slikone27/aprilaire-fix/README.md

-# Deprecated and merged to Home Assistant core
+# :warning: Deprecated and merged to Home Assistant core :warning:

 As of Home Assistant version 2023.3.0, this integration is now part of the Home Assistant core!
-The current version in Home Assistant core includes the main climate entity.
-Over the next several Home Assistant versions, the remaining entities will be implemented. **If you are using the sensors or air cleaning/fresh air features, it is recommended to continue using this repository until those features are merged.** Otherwise, you may remove this integration and re-add your device with the built-in integration.
+Please do not use this integration any further, and instead use the built-in integration.
+This custom integration will not receive future support or updates.

 # aprilaire-ha